magimedical/docs.happypathology.com/src/content/docs/guides/document-workflow.md

 ### Flatten/Latest Patient Case

-To get only the most recent results for a lab order, use `GET /v1/patient_case/{CASE_ID}/extract/flatten/latest?sets=CBC`.
+To get datapoints from a most recent lab test/order, use `GET /v1/patient_case/{CASE_ID}/extract/flatten/latest?sets=CBC`.

+For example, if a Case has multiple CBC labs, and you want to find the most recent CBC lab's values, this endpoint will help you.

-This endpoint requires a `sets` query parameter listing which sets of fields to include.
+This endpoint requires a `sets` query parameter, which defines a set of datapoints to search for.
 The only supported set today is `CBC`.

 Example usage using curl: